hellohaptik/docs_haptik/docs/bot-builder/basic/creating-story.md

 #### Components of a Story Flow

 Once you've configured your bot, you'll need to set up the stories and sub-stories that make up your chat flow.
-We've given a description of these units of organization here, but you can also see the Designing Bots section for more details about the role of stories and sub-stories in the creation of chatflows.
+We've given a description of these units in Bot Hierarchy, but you can also see the Designing Bots section for more details about the role of stories and sub-stories in the creation of chatflows.

 - **Stories** are chatflows that usually align with the overall goals of the chatbot.
 For example, a trip aggregator website wants to build a chatbot with the goal of helping users: